This show features Paul's work along with some of the other BCAF eco-friendly artists this weekend on Going Green with Yolanda Green.

 Gallery owner McDowell said that it’s a strength that Pearman does not think in a linear fashion.

 “He has childlike energy and enthusiasm,” McDowell said.
 “I think that there’s something that’s really charming about Paul as well, and that might be part of it, too.
 I work with a lot of quirky artists.
 His enthusiasm for his work and what he does is part of it as well.”
-Perhaps because of the way his mind works, Pearman is not a member of the PC crowd.

 He speaks his mind and despises what he calls “the milquetoast mentality.”
 It’s probably the kind of thing that kept him out of galleries when he was a young painter.
 That’s fine with him now.